apache/cordova-plugin-inappbrowser/README.md

     + `event` raises an custom event with given text as event name when menu button is pressed.
 Optional.
     + `align` aligns menu button to either `left` or `right`.
 Default to `left`.
     + `items` is a list of items to be shown when menu is open
         + `event` defines the event name that will be raised when this menu item is clicked.
-The callbacks to menu events will receive an event object that contains the following properties: `url` is the current URL shown in browser and `menuIndex` is the list index of `items`.
+The callbacks to menu events will receive an event object that contains the following properties: `url` is the current URL shown in browser and `index` is the index of the selected item in `items`.
         + `label` defines the menu item label text.
 + `customButtons` is a list of objects that will be inserted into toolbar when given.
     + `image` sets image for custom button.
 This property references to a **native** image resource, therefore it is platform dependent.
     + `imagePressed` sets image for custom button in its pressed state.
 This property references to a **native** image resource, therefore it is platform dependent.
     + `align` aligns custom button to either `left` or `right`.
 Default to `left`.
     + `event` raises an custom event with given text as event name when custom button is pressed.
-Optional.
+The callbacks to custom button events will receive an event object that contains the following properties: `url` is the current URL shown in browser and `index` is the index of the selected button in `customButtons`.
 + `backButtonCanClose` allows back button to close browser when there's no more to go back.
 Otherwise, back button will be disabled.

 One thing to note is that all image resources reference to **native** resource bundle.
 So all images need to be imported to native project first.
 In case of Android, the image name will be looked up under `R.drawable`. eg. If image name is `hello_world`, `R.drawable.hello_world` will be referenced.